PixelOmen/PixelOmen/README.md

 #### QTSDK

-A command-line program that utilizes the QuickTime 7 SDK to perform various operations on QuickTime files in Windows.
+A CLI tool that utilizes the Windows QuickTime 7 SDK to perform various operations on QuickTime files.

 https://github.com/PixelOmen/QTSDK